 The aged streets rumbled with the sound of drums and the excited commotion of the crowds who followed the trumpeted band and bagpipes.
 Ritual and tradition were re-enacted as medieval locals invited you into their castle towers, entertained in costumed parades, or encouraged you to revel in their courtly games, like archery, falconry and sipping on mead (honey wine).
 Street performers appeared on every corner, alongside ancient craftsmen such as coin makers, potters and natural oil makers selling their wears.

-San Marino prides itself on the concept of time travel – to relive bygone centuries through all the senses – and this tiny country is big on its offering.
+San Marino prides itself on the concept of time travel – to relive bygone centuries through all the senses – and this tiny country is big on its offering with its Medieval Festival.

 Towers, palaces and fortification walls that pave the history of this city on a mountain ridge, whole origins lie in the disputes of neighbouring and rivalling families of Malatesta and Montefeltro during the Middle Ages that led to fortification of villages and strategic points.
 It has a deeply rooted culture and unique societal systems that govern its still independent and unique positioning, and agriculturally rich landscapes marked by farm-to-table culinary and wine making traditions.